GrantS2S/website/content/integrations/dolfin/takealot-inventory.md

 ---

 ### Near Real Time Syncing
-Stock2Shop fetches changes in product information from your Dolfin on a regular basis and sends these updates to Shopify.
-So if your pricing or stock levels are adjusted on Dolfin, it won’t be long before these changes reflect on Shopify.
+Stock2Shop fetches changes in product information from your Dolfin on a regular basis and sends these updates to Takealot.
+So if your pricing or stock levels are adjusted on Dolfin, it won’t be long before these changes reflect on Takealot.

 ### Choose the Data to Sync
 Automatically create and update offers against products that exist in Takealot's catalogue.
 Once linked, Stock2Shop can update the following fields: